 Trade Gold Trading

-1. Simple gold trading moving average
+1. Simple gold trading MA

-2. Exponential gold trading moving average
+2. Exponential gold trading MA

-3. Smoothed gold trading moving average
+3. Smoothed gold trading MA

-4. Linear weighted gold trading moving average
+4. Linear weighted gold trading MA

-The difference between these 4 gold trading moving averages is the weight assigned in to the most recent trading price data.
+The difference between these 4 gold trading moving averages is the weight assigned in to the most recent price data.

 SMA Indicator